-The most recent police seizure of gambling machines in Lexington County Sheriff’s Department narcotics investigators rounded up five illegal gambling machines in a bar.
-They worked in cooperation with South Carolina Law Enforcement Division (SLED).
+In the most recent police seizure of gambling machines in Lexington County Sheriff’s Department, narcotics investigators rounded up five illegal gambling machines in a bar.
+They worked in cooperation with the South Carolina Law Enforcement Division (SLED).

 According to reports, officers recovered two Jungle King video gambling devices one Monkey Land video gambling device, one Crazy Bug video gambling device, and one Ticket Master video gambling device.
 They also took $1,027 in cash from the premises.